Name: Liang Wenbo

 Many wondered whether this run would be a one-off or whether Liang could repeat such performances at the start of the 2008/9 season.
 The early signs were promising though as he reached the last 16 of the season opening Northern Ireland Trophy and the Shanghai Masters.

-Though he was not to qualify for the final stages in Bahrain, Liang put in a sensational performance against Martin Gould early on in the competition, not only making two breaks of 139, but in the fourth frame making the first maximum 147 break of his career.
+Though he was not to qualify for the final stages in Bahrain, Liang produced a sensational performance against Martin Gould early on in the competition, not only making two breaks of 139, but in the fourth frame making the first maximum 147 break of his career.

 He was to maintain a consistent level of performance for the rest of the season, losing just once in his opening match and although he lost out 10-8 (having led 8-7), to friend and countryman Ding Junhui back at the Crucible, still managed to do enough to comfortably move up into the top 32 for 2009/10.